juliefrwang/splash-structure/README.md

-# STRUCTURAL (previously named as SPLASH-structure)
+# STRUCT (previously named as SPLASH-structure)

-SPLASH-structure is a statistical tool that predicts RNA secondary structures without the need for multiple sequence alignment (MSA).
+STRUCT is a statistical tool that predicts RNA secondary structures without the need for multiple sequence alignment (MSA).

 ## Setting up the Python Environment